Every day, more and more people are seeking out the organic label in grocery stores across the country, oftentimes paying a premium for organic foods.

 Does Organic Food Have Fewer Pesticides?

-Research at the UC Berkeley School of Public Health revealed that pesticide exposure can be substantially reduced by choosing a diet rich in organic fruits and vegetables.
+Research at the UC Berkeley School of Public Health revealed that pesticide exposure could be substantially reduced by choosing a diet rich in organic fruits and vegetables.

 Diet is the primary source of pesticide exposure for the general public.
 But a new study published in February 2019 in Environmental Research found that families who switched to eating a completely organic diet had reduced traces of pesticides in their system by an average of 60 percent after just six days.